A THING OF BEAUTY, A PALACE OF DREAMS

 SEGREGATION

-During the years of segregation, most theatres throughout the American South were separated whites and blacks in separate seating areas, with whites usually sitting up front, and blacks in the back or on the balcony, with individual bathrooms and often with separate entrances as well.
+During the years of segregation, most theatres throughout the American South were separated white people and black people in separate seating areas, with white people usually sitting up front, and black people in the back or on the balcony, with individual bathrooms and often with separate entrances as well.
 The practice of Jacksonville’s entertainment venues was for the entire theatre to be racially segregated.
 When the Florida Theatre first opened its doors in 1927, there were thirteen other theatres in the north bank area of downtown, and the Florida Theatre was one of the “white only” buildings.
 No photographs of “white only” signage at the Florida Theatre survive because it was not needed.
 It was commonly understood which buildings welcomed the white population and which welcomed the black population.
 The latter included the Strand Theatre (West Ashley and North Jefferson), the Center Theater (West Adams Street), and the Ritz Theatre (West State and North Davis).

 Shannon West, a present-day audience member, recalls, “In the words of your average genteel middle-class Southern adult at the time, ‘It isn’t done.
 They have the places they go, and we have ours.
 It’s best that way, and they are happy with that.’”